aullah/quickmenu/README.md

 * Responsive for mobile, tablet and desktop.
 Desktop will render a basic inline navigation.
 * SEO friendly.
 No need to duplicate navigation items for each device type and content display controlled purely via CSS.
 * No development dependencies, libraries or prerequisites required.

+## Live Demo
+You can find a live demo at <a href="https://quickmenu.org">quickmenu.org</a>.

+Ensure you're on a mobile or tablet device to trial the Quick Menu, otherwise the desktop mode will be rendered which is an inline navigation.

 ## Installation
 ### Quick Start via CDN